Fibre-Enhanced Basecoats UK — Benefits, Ranked Picks, and Specifier's Buying Guide

 Selection Criteria: What Separates a Good Fibre-Enhanced Basecoat from a Great One

-Product Profiles: Fibre-Enhanced Basecoats in the Renders World Range
+Ranked Profiles: Fibre-Enhanced Basecoats in the Renders World Range

 Atlas Hoter U Grey 25 kg — The Trade Standard

-Your best all-round choice for most UK EWI projects, Atlas Hoter U grey 25 kg provides fibre-enhanced 2-in-1 performance in the variant most installers prefer for its neutral base colour beneath tinted topcoat renders.
-The grey cement base delivers 4.0–5.0 kg/m² consumption for board bonding and 3.0–3.5 kg/m² for mesh embedding, meaning a single 25 kg bag covers approximately 3.5–4.0 m² at the bonding stage or 7–8 m² at the basecoat stage.
-Polypropylene and glass micro-fibres throughout the matrix provide crack resistance from initial cure through the full service life of the system, while the high polymer dispersion content ensures reliable adhesion even on previously painted masonry surfaces where standard adhesives sometimes struggle.
+The best all-round choice for most UK EWI projects, Atlas Hoter U Grey 25 kg provides fibre-enhanced 2-in-1 performance in the variant most installers prefer for its neutral base colour beneath tinted topcoat renders.
+The grey cement base delivers 4.0–5.0 kg/m² consumption at the bonding stage and 3.0–3.5 kg/m² at the mesh-embedding stage, meaning a single 25 kg bag covers approximately 5 m² of board bonding or 7 m² of basecoat work.

-Pair this product with Atlas fibreglass mesh 150 g/m² for a fully matched system under the Atlas ETICS certificate.
-The mesh provides the primary tensile reinforcement while the micro-fibres handle micro-scale stress distribution — together they form a composite shell that flexes with the building rather than cracking against it.
+Polypropylene and glass micro-fibres throughout the matrix provide crack resistance from initial cure through the full service life of the system.
+The high polymer dispersion content ensures reliable adhesion even on previously painted masonry surfaces where standard adhesives sometimes struggle.
+Pair this product with Atlas fibreglass mesh 150 g/m² for a fully matched system under the Atlas ETICS certificate — the mesh provides primary tensile reinforcement while the micro-fibres handle micro-scale stress distribution, forming a composite shell that flexes with the building rather than cracking against it.

 Atlas Hoter U White 25 kg — Optimised for Light-Coloured Finishes

-Criterion Atlas Hoter U (Fibre-Enhanced) Standard Cementitious 2-in-1 Dedicated Base Coat (No Fibre)
+Criterion Atlas Hoter U (Fibre-Enhanced) Standard Cementitious 2-in-1 Dedicated Basecoat (No Fibre)

 Dual Function (Bond + Basecoat) Yes Yes Basecoat only

-Adhesion to EPS ≥ 0.08 MPa ≥ 0.08 MPa N/A (not used for bonding)
+Adhesion to EPS ≥ 0.08 MPa ≥ 0.08 MPa N/A

-Adhesion to Concrete ≥ 0.25 MPa ≥ 0.20 MPa (typical) ≥ 0.20 MPa (typical)
+Adhesion to Concrete ≥ 0.25 MPa ≥ 0.20 MPa typical ≥ 0.20 MPa typical

-Basecoat Thickness 2–5 mm 3–5 mm 3–5 mm
+Basecoat Thickness Range 2–5 mm 3–5 mm 3–5 mm

-EPS Board Thickness Limit Up to 500 mm Up to 300 mm (typical) N/A
+EPS Board Thickness Limit Up to 500 mm Up to 300 mm typical N/A

-Ranked Recommendation: Which Fibre-Enhanced Basecoat for Your Project
+Verdict — Which Fibre-Enhanced Basecoat for Your Project

 2. Atlas Hoter U White 25 kg — first choice for white and pastel render finishes.
 The identical fibre-enhanced formulation in a white cement base eliminates basecoat show-through beneath light-coloured topcoats.
-Choose this whenever the render colour has a brightness value (HBW) above 60 — particularly whites, creams, and light greys that would appear dull over a grey basecoat.
+Choose this whenever the render colour has a brightness value above 60 — whites, creams, and light greys that would appear dull over a grey basecoat.

 Buying Guide: Specification, Quantities, and System Pairing